01 of 12

 Yoyoi Kusama's "Infinity Mirrored Room" at The Broad

-One of the highlights of the collection on initial exhibit at The Broad was Yoyoi Kusama's "Infinity Mirrored Room - The Souls of Millions of Light Years Away.
+One of the highlights of the collection on initial exhibit at The Broad was Yoyoi Kusama's "Infinity Mirrored Room - The Souls of Millions of Light Years Away."
 You step into a mirrored room with a reflective pool and the door closes.
-You're all alone with your many reflections and a galaxy of lights reflecting to infinity.
+You're all alone with your many reflections and a galaxy of lights reflecting infinity.
 Each visitor gets 45 seconds alone in the room.

 Due to demand, you can schedule an appointment to have a turn inside so you don't have to wait as long.
 Check for a tablet near the entrance to electronically check in with your phone number and receive a text when it's your turn to line up.
 They were testing out the system during the press preview, so it remains to be seen if it works up to their expectations.Continue to 6 of 12 below.